pulumi/terraform-provider-google-beta/website/docs/r/monitoring_notification_channel.html.markdown

   Configuration fields that define the channel and its behavior.
 The permissible and required labels are specified in the NotificationChannelDescriptor corresponding to the type field.
-  Labels with sensitive data are obfuscated by the API and therefore Terraform cannot determine if there are upstream changes to these fields.
+  Labels with sensitive data are obfuscated by the API and therefore the provider cannot determine if there are upstream changes to these fields.
 They can also be configured via the sensitive_labels block, but cannot be configured in both places.